West-ward 772 (Isosorbide dinitrate 20 mg)

 Pill imprint West-ward 772 has been identified as Isosorbide dinitrate 20 mg.

-Isosorbide dinitrate is used in the treatment of angina; angina pectoris prophylaxis; pulmonary arterial hypertension; esophageal spasm; heart failure and belongs to the drug class antianginal agents.
+Isosorbide dinitrate is used in the treatment of angina; angina pectoris prophylaxis; heart failure; pulmonary hypertension; esophageal spasm and belongs to the drug class antianginal agents.
 Risk cannot be ruled out during pregnancy.
-Isosorbide dinitrate 20 mg is not subject to the Controlled Substances Act.
+Isosorbide dinitrate 20 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 20 mg